Corneal Transplant Surgery for Plano and the Surrounding Areas

 Corneal transplantation is a well-understood, time-tested kind of surgery that has restored vision to over 1 million people since 1961.
 Modern laser surgery has made corneal transplantation easier and more precise than ever.
 Our ophthalmologist will first evaluate your condition to see whether surgery is the only good choice for improving your eyesight.
 You may require one of two basic types of corneal transplant:

 - Penetrating Keratoplasty (PK) – This procedure, also called a full-thickness corneal transplant, our eye surgeon replaces the entire cornea with a healthy, clear cornea from a donor.
 This is the preferred procedure for corneas that are damaged throughout most of their area or layers.

 - Endothelial Keratoplasty (EK) – In this procedure, our ophthalmologist replaces only the inner endothelial tissue.
 This less-invasive surgery makes sense for corneas that have only sustained damage to this tissue layer.

 Recovery times can take up to a year, and your vision may temporarily get worse before it gets better.
 But you’ll find that the wait was worth it once you’re seeing clearly again.

 Need a High-Quality Eye Surgeon?
 Call Texas Eye Surgeons!

 If you need a corneal transplant, then you need to talk to our skilled, experienced eye surgeon.
-Call Texas Eye Surgeons in Plano today at (972) 379-3937.
+Call Texas Eye Surgeons in Plano and surrounding areas today at (972) 379-3937.